JeffInMadison/MusicNotes/README.md

 Edit Mode - Drag Sort and Delete
 ------
 The drag & sort mechanism is also not built into Android in any way.
 There is a library that is commonly used to do this called the DragSortListView written by Carl Bauer.
 It is no longer maintained but still used and works pretty well.
+I included his code to accomplish this functionality.

 Ideally on Android the way to select and manage a list would be through the ActionBar contextual edit.
 Must users would expect to long click on a listview and have the actionbar change indicating a new mode.
 Then select or multiselect an item(s) and use the action icons on the actionbar to act on them.
 This is partially why the DragSortListView is not an active project.
 I decided to follow the the spec given but could just as easily have made use of the actionbar.